Gettysburg Cyclorama: Boston version

+Cyclorama building

 On September 3, 1912, ground was broken for a new cyclorama building on Baltimore Street in Gettysburg, on Cemetery Hill (on the site of the present day Holiday Inn), near the entrance to the Soldiers' National Cemetery.
 It opened to the public in 1913, in time for the 50th anniversary of the battle, once again displayed as a full circular painting, rather than in sections.
 The unheated, leaky brick building took a further toll on the condition of the painting.
-The Boston cyclorama was purchased by the National Park Service in 1942, and moved to a site on Ziegler's Grove near the new Visitor's Center in 1961, after a second round of restoration.
+The Boston cyclorama was purchased by the National Park Service in 1942, and moved to a site on Ziegler's Grove near the new Visitor Center in 1961, after a second round of restoration.

-The exhibition remained open to the public until 2005, when it was closed for a third restoration.
+The exhibition was closed in 2005 for a third restoration.
 The $12-million restoration, by Olin Conservation, Inc., of Great Falls, Virginia, started with the 26 sections of the painting and recreated its original shape of 14 panels hung from a circular railing, slightly flared out at the bottom.
 In the process, some original pieces were found of the 12 circumferential feet that had been cut away.
 Fourteen vertical feet of sky was also restored.

-The painting restoration was accompanied by the construction of a facility to house the painting, the new Gettysburg Museum and Visitor Center on Hunt Avenue, located away from any areas in which fighting occurred in 1863.
-The restored Cyclorama exhibition was reopened to the public in September 2008.
-The proposed demolition of the old Cyclorama building in Ziegler's Grove was a source of some controversy among history and architecture buffs, with some opposing the destruction of the modernist structure designed by architect Richard Neutra.
-Nevertheless, it was razed in early 2013, and the site restored to its wartime appearance.